 Emergency Notification System

-The City of Oberlin keeps residents and businesses informed of emergencies and other time-sensitive information through CodeRED, a high-speed emergency notification solution provided by Emergency Communications Network.
-The City uses CodeRED to quickly and effectively keep the community informed of time sensitive information that may impact the entire city, or specific neighborhoods.
-To see how the CodeRED system works, click here.
+The City of Oberlin keeps residents and businesses informed of emergencies and other time-sensitive information through WENS, a high-speed emergency notification solution provided by Lorain County EMA .
+The City uses WENS to quickly and effectively keep the community informed of time sensitive information that may impact the entire city, or specific neighborhoods.

-Oberlin will use the CodeRED system to keep you informed of emergency information that may impact your safety by sending you telephone calls, text messages and emails.
+Oberlin will use the WENS system to keep you informed of emergency information that may impact your safety by sending you telephone calls, text messages and emails.
 Messages may regard evacuations, police activity, missing children, boil water notices or other information that you are asked to take immediate action or precautions for.
+When you register, you will be given the option to sign up for weather alerts which are issued by the National Weather Service.

 Please note: If you are unsure of whether your contact information is in the emergency database, or you have recently moved or changed your telephone number, it is important to visit the enrollment page above to add or update your information.
 Do not assume you are automatically enrolled to receive notifications.